Coronavirus COVID-19 information for international students

 On February 12, 2021, the Government of Canada announced that studies completed outside of Canada up to December 31, 2021 will count towards a future Post-Graduation Work Permit (PGWP).
 You may also be able to complete your entire program online from abroad while still being eligible for a PGWP.
 These temporary changes apply to all international students who are enrolled in a PGWP-eligible program and meet all other PGWP criteria from IRCC.

-If your PGWP is expired or expiring, you may also be eligible for a one-time open work permit of up to 18 months if you apply by July 27, 2021.
-Find eligibility and application details from IRCC.
+If your PGWP is expired or expiring, you may also be eligible for a one-time open work permit of up to 18 months if you applied by July 27, 2021.

 Government of Canada COVID-19 support